deestroy/SYSC-3010/README.md

 |                 |             | RPI_Display_Functions.py |
 |                 |             | RPI_Display_Register.py  |

+2. Register a user to the RPI Display by running the RPI_Display_Register.py.
+Enter a valid user and corresponding user email that already has been registered using the web application.
+(Note the program can be used to change the usesr registered to the device.)

 ### Hardware Requirements
 - Nema Motor 17
 - Stepper Motor Driver